 - additional conditions for processing special categories of data or criminal data (e.g; explicit consent etc. ) (see article 9 of the GDPR)

-Where personal data is transferred outside the EU to a country or an international organisation not providing an adequate level of protection, additional guarantee must be implemented for the transfer to be compliant with the GDPR.
+Where personal data is transferred outside the EU to a country or an international organisation not providing an adequate level of protection, Controllers and, in some cases, processors, must implement additional guarantees to ensure the level of protection of the personal data is adequate.

 The Chapter IX of the GDPR refers to specific law each Member States can enact on the following matters: